klokain/microsoft-mcp/README.md

 > read my latest emails with full content
 > reply to the email from John saying "I'll review this today"
 > send an email with attachment to alice@example.com

+# Batch email operations
+> delete all emails from this sender at once
+> move all emails with subject containing "newsletter" to my archive folder
+> mark all unread emails from last week as read

 # Calendar examples
 > show my calendar for next week